 “You can’t dismantle pallets!”

 Not true.
-In fact, there are a number of tried and proven methods for dismantling pallets so as to save both the timber and you from injury.
+In fact, there are a number of tried and proven methods for dismantling them so as to save both the timber and you from injury.
 Make sure you wear gloves and, preferably, safety glasses though as there is a major risk of splinters otherwise.
 You can download step-by-step instructions here.

 You can also use this handy pallet buster to make the job easier.